skorokithakis/catt/CONTRIBUTING.md

     ```

 3. Install your local copy into a virtualenv.
 Assuming you have
-    virtualenvwrapper installed, this is how you set up your fork for
+    poetry installed, this is how you set up your fork for
     local development:

     ``` {.shell}
-    $ mkvirtualenv catt
-    $ cd catt/
+    $ poetry shell
-    $ python setup.py develop
+    $ poetry install --no-root
     ```

 4. Create a branch for local development: